SustainabilityLEED Gold (first LEED Gold building for the City of Boston)

 Boston Preservation Alliance, New Construction in Harmony with Boston’s Built Environment; 2012

-Facing the center of Dudley Square, the glazed glass public lobby and double height community room create a clear invitation to public entry and impart a sense of welcome and arrival to the station.
+Facing the center of Nubian Square (formerly Dudley Square), the glazed glass public lobby and double height community room create a clear invitation to public entry and impart a sense of welcome and arrival to the station.
 At night, the luminous entry corner acts as a beacon to the community.
-The anchor for future development in the area, the Dudley Square Police Station is centrally sited, across from the Dudley Square transit station, Library, and Courthouse.
+The anchor for future development in the area, the Nubian Square Police Station is centrally sited, across from the Nubian Square transit station, Library, and Courthouse.

 Beginning at the entry corner, the building is organized in increasing levels of security.
 On the first floor, the spaces move from public to private: public lobby, police operations, booking and the cell block.
 The community room and other community related offices are directly accessible on the second floor from the corner entry.
 The third floor is devoted to locker rooms and a physical fitness space.